kushalpagolu/UptownMunchV6/README.md

 npm install @react-navigation/native @react-navigation/stack react-native-gesture-handler react-native-reanimated react-native-screens
 ```

-react-native-web@0.19.4 - expected version: react-native-web@0.18.10
+***Note:*** react-native-web@0.19.4 - expected version: react-native-web@0.18.10 for working well with navigation v6 on web and mobile.

 ```
 npx expo-env-info
 ```

-to check the dependencies of packages
+To check the dependencies of packages

 ```
 depcheck